vuejs/v2.vuejs.org/src/v2/guide/instance.md

 }
 ```

-The only exception to this being the use of `Object.freeze()`, which impedes existing properties from being changed, and prevents the reactivity system from tracking changes.
+The only exception to this being the use of `Object.freeze()`, which prevents existing properties from being changed, which also means the reactivity system can't _track_ changes.

 ```js
 var obj = {